 Remember, only a little more than half of the people who take the CISM exam will actually pass, so it’s important to prepare yourself.
 The CISM certification does not require you to study before assessment, so finding an effective learning method is up to you.
 There are a number of ways to prepare yourself for the CISM exam, including enrolling in an infosec course, participating in a CISM bootcamp, or studying online model curriculum materials.
 These instructional settings will reinforce relevant concepts and provide effective test-taking strategies.
 Through testing your knowledge and your ability to apply it in the real world, you will enter the exam with an increased sense of aptitude and confidence.
 While ISACA offers many different courses in review and training, you can also find ways to prep for the exam with non-ISACA materials designed to improve your score and overall academic organization.
 Once you have registered for the CISM exam, you will gain access to some training and study guides—accompanied by a small fee, of course.
 You can so review sample questions and answers from past tests, along with supplementary materials sorted by practice sections.
 Although these third-party review courses can cost up to $1,500, the ISACA does offer a free self-assessment exam with 50 sample questions, allowing you to test your readiness.

 To register for the CISM exam, you will need to visit the ISACA website, fill out a registration form, and make your payment.
-The exam is available twice a year, in June and December.
+The exam is available within three testing windows in 2018: February 1 to May 24, June 1 to September 23, and October 1 to January 24, 2019.
 A few weeks before the big day, you will receive an admission ticket in the mail stating the time, location, and details for the exam.
 You will be expected to bring a photo ID and your admission ticket on test day.
 And don’t forget to show up at least 30 minutes before it starts!